ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _The organ of the temperance reform._](https://chroniclingamerica.loc.gov/lccn/sn90068762/1852-08-06/ed-1/seq-3)

 #### 1852-08-06 &middot; Cincinnati, O. [Ohio]

 <table style="width: 100%;"><tr><td style="width: 50%">

-per on the minas oi a lamuy ot
+paper on the minas oi a lamuy ot
 children, writes to tbe editor of tho
 Ogdensburg Sentinel as follows:
 I have now found it to be a univer­